signalsciences/dogdirect/README.md

 ## datadog-go

 In particular, much of this code is based on [statsd.go](https://github.com/DataDog/datadog-go/blob/master/statsd/statsd.go).
 I have mixed feelings about the "watcher" being glued into the main object but seems to work for now.

+Interestingly, the buffered implimentation doesn't consolidate anything.
+If you do 100 increments of a single stat, it will send 100 statsd messages.

 ## strip/veneue